shieldgenerator7/Ersatzica/Awoomoons Story/Awoomoon's Story.md

 Huripka and Awsoodoo show up to class the next day to find that the teacher is indeed Awsoodoo's father.

 Class took place in a field at the top of a hill, surrounded by a flower garden.
 Rows and rows of flowers cascaded down the side of the hill.
 Although there was a wide variety of colors and flower types in this garden, all the flowers immediately on the edge of the clearing were thorned roses.
-Deer roamed the garden, watering them, pruning them, and planting them.
+Deer gardeners roamed the garden, watering them, pruning them, and planting them.

 At the head of the field, the Pea-Fo master stood over his class.
 "Today class, you will notice we have two new pupils."
 Soofawkoo pointed a winged hand to Huripka and Awsoodoo.